STUDENT OVERSEAS INSURANCE

 Remember, the Department of Immigration and Citizenship requires overseas students to maintain OSHC for the duration of time they are in Australia.
 For further information please visit the Department of Immigration and Border Protection website.

-Australia has a very reliable travel industry, but cancelled flights, lost luggage or other un-planned issues can arise.
-If you are travelling with valuables or are on a travel schedule you have to meet, travel insurance can help cover any mishaps or missed flights.
+Australia has a very reliable travel industry, but canceled flights, lost luggage, or other un-planned issues can arise.
+If you are traveling with valuables or are on a travel schedule you have to meet, travel student health insurance can help cover any mishaps or missed flights.
 You can arrange travel insurance through a range of providers including travel insurance companies, airlines and travel booking companies.

 Home and contents insurance covers the building you live in and your belongings, such as furniture, clothes and appliances.
 If you rent a property, building insurance is the responsibility of the owner and you do not need to worry about it.
 But contents insurance is worth considering if you have valuable items you couldn’t afford to replace very easily if something happened to them.

-If you purchase a car, motorbike or other vehicle you will need to consider what type of insurance you will need to purchase.
+If you purchase a car, motorbike, or another vehicle you will need to consider what type of insurance you will need to purchase.
 Depending on what state or territory of Australia you live in there may be compulsory insurance you need to purchase.
 For example, in NSW you must purchase Compulsory Third Party insurance which covers you for personal injuries caused to someone else in an accident.
-You should check with the relevant government agency in your state or territory to find out what, if any, compulsory insurance you might need.
+You should check with the relevant government agency in your state or territory to find out what, if any, compulsory student health insurance you might need.

 You can also choose to purchase vehicle student health insurance that covers your car for accidental damage, malicious damage, theft, fire, flood, or storm.
 There is a wide range of providers in Australia that offer vehicle insurance so make sure you research your options and consider what your specific insurance needs are before you purchase vehicle student health insurance.